 Please refer to Sec.
 5 for a general description of SALT calibrations.
 All calibrations should be requested by the relevant check-boxes in the Phase 2 PIPT.
-The PIPT tool to built observing blocks includes all overheads.
+The PIPT tool is built to includes all overheads in the observing blocks.
 For a quick overview of relevant overheads see Sec.
 10.